geneve/msteams-docs/msteams-platform/bots/how-to/conversations/send-proactive-messages.md

 ## Send a one-to-one message

 To send a one-to-one message to one of your users two things need to happen.
-First, the conversation between your bot and the user must exist, and second you send a message
+First, the conversation between your bot and the user must exist, and you must have the `conversationId`.
+Once you have the correct Id, you'll use that to send the message.

 ### Create the conversation

-adsf

 ### Send the message